We invest heavily in PhD study and the development of our postgraduate community.

 - China Scholarship Council

-In the interests of fairness late applications will note be accepted.
+In the interests of fairness, late applications will not be accepted.

 Results will be issued to applicants as soon as possible as the different funding streams allow.
 We aim to issue all outcomes by 30 April 2019.

 What's included and how they're awarded

 These University of Sheffield scholarships may cover tuition fees, stipend support, research training support funds or a combination of these.

 The scholarships are awarded on a competitive basis.
 Applications are assessed on the basis of academic success and qualifications, experience, research background, a clear well-articulated research proposal, the potential impact of the research and a good match with supervisor/department/faculty expertise.

 Scholarship applications for study in the 2020-21 academic year will reopen in late autumn 2019.

 The University also directly funds project-specific scholarships, such as joint Projects with the A*STAR consortium in Singapore.
 When available these projects will be advertised in the PhD projects directory.

 The UK Research Councils are a major source of financial support for research postgraduates.